-If you own a home and have been paying your mortgage for a few years, you may be sitting on a significant financial resource without even realising it — your home equity.
-A Home Equity Line of Credit (HELOC) is one of the most flexible ways to access that equity.
-In this guide, we explain exactly what a HELOC is, how it works, what it costs, and how to decide if it is right for your situation.
+If you own a home and have been paying your mortgage for a few years, you may be sitting on a significant financial resource without realising it — your home equity.
+A Home Equity Line of Credit (HELOC) is one of the most flexible ways to access that equity, and it works very differently from a regular loan.

 What is a HELOC?

-Home value: $400,000 | Mortgage balance: $200,000 | Lender max LTV: 85%
+Home value: $400,000 | Mortgage balance: $200,000 | Lender max CLTV: 85%

-Maximum HELOC: ($400,000 × 85%) − $200,000 = $140,000
+Maximum HELOC: $340,000 − $200,000 = $140,000

 How does a HELOC work?